-The content of the main subjects is determined in particular by the selected programme specialisation (see www.damu.cz), or the approved topic of the Master`s project.
-This provides for an individual approach to the student, for whom an individual study focus is formulated on the basis of the adopted theoretical direction and by agreement with an expert consultant; the focus is based on the student`s professional interests, his/her acquired practice, experience and possibly also his/her Bachelor`s programme.
-The instruction is focused in particular on developing the student`s creative production and managerial abilities, on his/her personal development and on a research project in a selected area.
+The content of the main subjects is determined in particular by the selected programme specialisation (see www.damu.cz), or the approved topic of the Masters project.
+This provides for an individual approach to the student, for whom an individual study focus is formulated on the basis of the adopted theoretical direction and by agreement with an expert consultant; the focus is based on the students professional interests, his/her acquired practice, experience and possibly also his/her Bachelors programme. <br>The instruction is focused in particular on developing the students creative production and managerial abilities, on his/her personal development and on a research project in a selected area.

 Graduates are capable of independently defining artistic projects, performing analyses and feasibility studies of artistic projects, defining strategic and realisation plans, assembling working teams, directing them, and possibly leading smaller theatrical organisations or the non-artistic departments of large institutions in the performing arts.

-|Applications end||18th May 2018|
+|Applications end||31st May 2021|

-|Start of study:||1st October 2018|
+|Start of study:||1st October 2023|

 Candidates for the programme are tested on knowledge in the extent of the questions on the state final examination for the Bachelor`s programme in production in the Department of Production at DAMU (all areas - law, economics, management, marketing, and history and theory of theatre).
 Extensive knowledge is thus assumed in all areas necessary for understanding the inherent laws of running a theatrical operation.

 Additional prerequisites are the aptitudes of personality necessary for leading and directing a working team, creativity, and the necessary level of artistic talent enabling the candidate to recognise the value of an artistic work.